BradenMH/simple-dictionary-client/README.md

 There are many other ones online.
 For much more detailed there is "TCP/IP Sockets in Java" by Calvert and Donahoo.
 Do not register for a repo until you have read the assignment and the instructions on using git.
 The link for registering for the assignment is https://www.ugrad.cs.ubc.ca/~cs317/php/register-partners.php Links to an external site.

-Due Date
-Friday, October 2, 11:59 PM.

-Late penalty: 33.33% per day (pro-rated by the minute) to a maximum of 2 days.
-Assignments are not accepted after 2 days.

-This assignment can be done with a partner or alone.
-You are encouraged to work with a partner.

-You are reminded that all work for this assignment must be new, original work produced by you or your partner, if you are working with one.
-Make sure to review the section on Academic Conduct and what is allowed and what is not allowed.

 Goals
 To learn how to make, in Java, a TCP/IP connection and how to exchange data over the connection.